mjcilia/Yieldstreet/README.md

 ## Running the Project

-To run the project, you have to follow the below steps.
+To run the project, kindly follow the below steps.

 ### Project Clone and Node Modules Installation
 ```sh